 Review and Tasting

-Malty, very slightly sweet palate balanced by dry oak and old leather with spicy orange marmalade and ginger.
+Malty (biscuity) and very slightly sweet with waves of of creamy vanilla, balanced by dry toasty oak and old leather with spicy orange marmalade and ginger.